vivekbopaliya/email-sequence-backend/README.md

 bun start
 ```

 ### Things to Make Sure
 - Both the frontend (website) and backend (server) need to be running simultaneously for the application to work properly.

-- Verify that MongoDB is running and accessible via the provided DATABASE_URL
+- Verify that MongoDB is running and accessible via the provided `DATABASE_URL`.

 # How Things Work Exactly?